 All of the genetic rules that apply to pedigree dogs apply in varying degrees to crossbreed and mongrel dogs.
 Genetics is a complex field of study and the way that a dog’s genes affect the dog’s appearance and, to some extent behaviour, is not easy to grasp nor even understood fully.
 Alleles are versions of individual genes that work in pairs to produce various physical traits such as shape, coat and eye colour as well as disease processes and behaviours.
 The combination of alleles is the dog’s the genotype and the way that this displays in physical characteristics is its phenotype.

 Alleles can be recessive or dominant.
 A recessive allele is only expressed (influences the characteristics of the dog) if both alleles are the same.
 A dominant allele on the other hand is always expressed, even if it is accompanied by a different allele.
 Alleles can also be codominant and express two traits simultaneously or partially dominant which expresses as an intermediate characteristic of both parents.
 Genes can modify each other, mask each other, including masking an unrelated gene, and determine when and if another gene expresses or not.
 Some will only express in combination with other specific genes and some can only be expressed if triggered by something else such as a virus.
 Some genes are present in both sexes but only express in one sex or express more frequently in one sex than the other.
 Some genes have a different impact depending on whether they were inherited from the mother or the father.
 Worst of all as far as inherited diseases are concerned, some defective genes cause diseases to become more severe with each generation that inherits them.
+Genes can also mutate.
+Then there is epigenetics, which is the way that gene expression is affected by the environment whithout the genetic code being altered, and which can produce effects down generations.

 It’s a minefield.

-However, although much is not understood about the complexities of inheritance, quite a lot has been known for generations, long before DNA and genes were identified.
+However, although much is not yet understood about the complexities of inheritance, quite a lot has been known for generations, long before DNA and genes were identified.
 Having a basic understanding of genetics is a help when chosing a dog but it is obvious that unhealthy parents are unlikely to produce healthy offspring.

-For instance, the “puggle”, a recent fashionable cross between a beagle and a pug, is going to have a healthier shape as far as breathing is concerned than a pug but a less healthy one when compared to a beagle because it may have inherited a poor body and skull shape.
+For instance, the “puggle”, a recent fashionable cross between a beagle and a pug, is going to have a healthier shape as far as breathing is concerned than a pug but a less healthy one when compared to a beagle because it may have inherited a poor body and skull shape from the pug.
 This type of cross might be useful as an intermediate stage of outbreeding to improve the pug, but why compromise on what is already a fairly healthy beagle just to produce a companion dog?

 A “caverpoo” cross between a cavalier king Charles spaniel and a miniature poodle stands a good chance of inheriting the chiari-like malformations, MVD and syringomyelia that is rife in the CKCS, never mind the skin tumours, bladder stones, tracheal collapse, Cushing’s disease and cataracts that are common in the miniature poodle.